Centre for Doctoral Training in Connected Electronic and Photonic Systems

 EPSRC funded studentships

-The Centre has applied for a new funding award from 2024/25.
-We expect to learn the outcome of the bid by the end of December 2023.
-Funding for studentships starting in 2024/25 are subject to confirmation.
+The Centre has applied for a new funding award from September 2024.
+We expect to learn the outcome of the bid by May 2024.
+Funding for studentships starting in September 2024 are subject to confirmation.

 Scholarships